Determining Reliability for Complex Systems

 reliability values for a series of time values.
 Through the use of

-simple to apply and it can produce results that can be rather difficult to solve
+is simple to apply and it can produce results that can be rather difficult

-number of simulations, which results in a lack of repeatability.
-Other drawbacks
+the number of simulations, which results in a lack of repeatability.
+Other

-are that systems with static components (i.e., components in which
+drawbacks are that systems with static components (i.e., components in

 To